 - The impact of systemic oppression and marginalization

+I work from a trauma-informed, anti-oppressive therapeutic lens, which means I acknowledge how intergenerational trauma, systemic oppression, and marginalization shape our mental health and lived experiences.
 Our sessions will move at your pace, honouring what feels right for you in each moment.
-Sessions may include grounding exercises, gentle somatic exploration, art-making, or exploring younger parts of you and the beliefs and protective strategies they carry.
+Sessions may include grounding exercises, gentle somatic exploration, art-making, or exploring young parts of you and the beliefs and protective strategies they carry.
 I’ll hold space for whatever emerges, meeting you with curiosity, compassion, and care.

 I know reaching out can feel vulnerable.
 I would love to meet for a free 30 minute consultation to see if working together feels like the right fit.